alastairpatrick/qos/README.md

 }
 ```

-### Atomics
+### Atomic Operations

 These are atomic only with respect to multiple tasks running on the same core but not between tasks
 running on different cores or between ISRs.
-There is support for atomicity between tasks and ISRs
+There is support for atomic operations between tasks and ISRs
 running on the same core.
-Atomics do not incur no supervisor call overhead.
+Atomic operations do not incur no supervisor call overhead.

 ```c
 typedef volatile int32_t qos_atomic32_t;